ninezerozeronine/chip-computer/docs/hardware/pcb_dimensions.rst

 Height: 3.85 inches / 97.97mm

-The corders are rounded with a 0.075 inch / 1.91 mm radius
+The corners are rounded with a 0.075 inch / 1.91 mm radius

 The centre of the leftmost pin of the top left connector is 0.1 inches / 2.54 mm from the left edge.